tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/1/LessonPlan.md

 ---

-##### Instructor Notes
+### Instructor Notes

 Your students should be nearing the end of their projects.
 Even though it's the beginning of the week, you should push students to finish their apps before Thursday, so they have enough time to practice their presentations.

-It's crucial that you help steer any projects back that have fallen off course to get back on track.
+It's crucial that you help steer any projects that have fallen off course to get back on track.
 By the next class, the encroaching Saturday deadline will impede any attempts at a turnaround.

 The remaining schedule for Project 1 is as follows: